 I asked my resident plant gurus Kim and Chris of Greenlion for their advice and expertise on what to plant this time of year.
 They gave a very comprehensive list along with some ideas for companion planting (shown in the image above).
 If you’re local they offer garden consults to offer guidance for gardening, small space garden design and container garden installation.
 They are SO talented so if you are looking for someone to help you with your garden, definitely get in touch with Kim and Chris.
 Some of this list is a bit location/climate specific (Northeast) but if you check out the plant hardiness zone map and your corresponding zone you can get a better idea of what works where you live.
+If you’re in a warmer climate you can certainly start planting in early spring.

 A few tips from Kim and Chris:

-- In May, tropicals and annuals need to wait until after danger of frost and evening temps are not dipping too low, its rare we get a frost in May but usually by mid-May we are safe as temps start to even out.
+- In May, tropicals and annuals need to wait until after risk of frost and evening temps are not dipping too low, its rare we get a frost in May but usually by mid-May we are safe as temps start to even out.

 - Make sure you find out if plants have been “hardened off” that you are purchasing.